 While at Yale, he became a star athlete on the rowing crew and won a gold medal for rowing (Men's Eights) at the 1924 Summer Olympic Games in Paris.
 He would graduate from Yale at the top of his class.

-Dr. Benjamin Spock was the first pediatrician to study psychoanalysis as part of his practice, in order to better understand his patients' needs and the psychology of family dynamics.
+Dr. Benjamin Spock was the first pediatrician to study psychoanalysis and incorporate it into his practice, in order to better understand his patients' emotional needs and the psychology of family dynamics.
 The insights he gained would inspire him to write his classic book, which would be published in 1946.

 The Common Sense Book of Baby and Child Care, later shortened to Dr. Spock's Baby & Child Care, was far more than just a doctor's guide to maintaining the good physical health of babies and children.